For the TALL RIDERS that have a hard time finding a suitable recumbent.

-Note; – in addition to the Easy Reach panniers shown in the top image – this is another set of touring Panniers “LoongEasy” for the TransAmerica tour in your bucket list.
+Note; – in addition to the Easy Reach panniers shown in the top image – this is another set of touring Panniers “LoongEasy” for the TransAmerica tour on your bucket list.
 Yes, they are showing wear and tear – never the less these are still functional with minimal repair.
 These are rare items for as they are no longer available new.
 Other points of interest are the S&S coupler joints, t-cycle pannier racks, t-cycle chain idler and a “new” one piece chain with a single power link.

 20″ AeroSpoke wheel is perfect for those trouble free touring miles.

 This RaceFace 180mm crankset is now installed.
 The 175m Origin8 “in first pictures” was found to have a rough BB bearing.
 The 175m Origin8 crankset is included with the sale of the bike.
 Just remember the ISIS BB needs to be replaced.
 Having two cranksets for custom fitting crank arm length is an extra perk for the rider.